One North Central Luzon

 One North Central Luzon (also known as GMA Regional TV One North Central Luzon; previously known as 24 Oras North Central Luzon, 24 Oras Amianan and Balitang Amianan) is a Philippine television news show of the GMA Regional TV in the North Central Luzon region.
 The newscast delivers news and current affairs in Filipino language.
 The news program is the first regional news program of GMA to be delivered in Filipino, and the first in Luzon.
 Initially created to deliver news from North Central Luzon, the newscast expanded its coverage into Ilocos Region, Cordillera Administrative Region, Cagayan Valley and parts of Central Luzon as part of GMA Regional TV's plans to strengthen its local news division.
 Originally anchored by Jorge Guerrero, it premiered on May 5, 2008.
 Cris Zuñiga currently serves as the main anchor.

 The newscast airs from Monday to Friday from 5:10 PM to 5:40 PM on GMA Dagupan (TV-10), GMA TV-5 Ilocos Norte, GMA TV-48 Ilocos Sur, GMA TV-7 Abra, GMA TV-5 Mountain Province, GMA TV-7 Tuguegarao, GMA TV-13 Aparri, GMA TV-7 Isabela, GMA TV-5 Baler, GMA TV-7 Batanes and GMA TV-10 Olongapo.
 Also replay on DZSD-AM 1548 kHz Super Radyo Dagupan and DWBB-AM 1413 kHz Super Radyo Baguio via slightly delay basis at 6:00pm.

 Balitang Amianan was also re-aired for national viewers under GTV's late night block "Local News Matters: GMA Regional TV Strip" on a weekly basis.
 It aired every Monday at 11:50 PM from May 18, 2020 to July 19, 2021.

 The program also airs worldwide on GMA News TV.

 History

-As Balitang Amianan (2008–14)
+2008-2014: As Balitang Amianan

 It first aired on Channel 10 in Dagupan and anchored by former anchor for TV Patrol North Central Luzon/TV Patrol Ilocos (now TV Patrol North Luzon) and Dateline Northern Luzon (now defunct) Jorge Guerrero and the first set of news reporters namely Joyce Segui, CJ Torida, Alfie Tulagan and Charisse Victorio.
 In June 2012, Jorge Guerrero left the show and moved to GMA Ilocos to become the solo anchor of Balitang Ilokano (later 24 Oras Ilokano) and was replaced by CJ Torida.
 Co-anchor and reporter Joyce Segui joins Torida on the anchor team in 2013.
 The channel's biggest expose so far is about a casino which was established in Poro, San Fernando, La Union.